RustyReich/Multris/README.md

 ##### OPTIONS
 ```
   FULLSCREEN - Enable or disable fullscreen mode
       VOLUME - Set the volume of the game audio.
-Between 0-9
+Between 0-100
    LIMIT FPS - Limit the FPS of the game to twice that of the refresh rate of the display.
                This is to lower CPU usage.
+    SHOW FPS - Enable/Disable drawing the FPS to the screen.
+  CENTER DOT - Enable to draw a dot in the center of the current piece while playing.
+    GRAPHICS - Switch between newer graphics and older legacy graphics.
     CONTROLS - Modify the keybindings for the game.
 ```